posty-studio/autoblue/README.md

 To release a new version, follow these steps:

-1. Switch to the `main` branch.
+1. Switch to the `main` branch and make sure all changes are merged into it.
-2. Update the version number in the `autoblue.php` file (twice)
-3. Add a changelog entry with the changes and new version to `readme.txt`
-4. Update the `Stable tag` in `readme.txt` to the new version number.
+2. Run `bin/release.sh <version>` to create a new release.
+Replace `<version>` with the new version number.
+3. Check the changelog in `readme.txt` and make changes if required.
-5. Commit the changes and push them to the repository.
+4. Commit the changes and push them to the repository.
-6. Create a new release on GitHub with the new version number and the changelog entry.
+5. Create a new release on GitHub with the new version number, tag, and the changelog entry.
-7. The GitHub Action will automatically deploy the new version to the WordPress.org plugin repository.
+6. The GitHub Action will automatically deploy the new version to the WordPress.org plugin repository.

 ### Updating assets or readme without creating a new release